zukerr/labirynth/README.md

 # labirynth
-Labirynth game concept with procedural room generation.
+Labirynth game with procedural room generation in early stage of development.